jaredboice/uptown-dropdown/src/components/UptownDropdown/README.md

 }
 ```

-_note_: to apply the types of css modifications above to componentType = "expander", simply replace all the instances of "dropdown" in the class lists with "expander"
+_note_: to apply the type of css modification above to componentType = "expander", simply replace all the instances of "dropdown" in the class lists with "expander"

 ## CSS Files